stevelacy/marta-atl-routes/README.md

 # MARTA ATL - Routes
-> This script pulls MARTA data for the 2017 MARTA Hackathon and converts the GFTS to GeoJSON
+> This script pulls MARTA data for the 2017 MARTA Hackathon and converts the GTFS to GeoJSON

 ### Install